O72/JS_SAST/README.md

 No, If the rule for a certain vulnerability or a bug is not implemented/supported, the tool will not catch it.
 Check the documentation section to learn how to add support to a new rule.

+#### Where are the rulesets located?

+The rulesets are located in core/ruleset.yaml